 What is Acne Scar Treatment?

-An acne scar treatment is an aesthetic treatment that revises the condition of the skin to correct uneven tone or texture caused by scarring.
-There are several treatments to choose from, but the best treatment for you is the one that addresses your specific type of scar and matches well to your skin type and tone.
+An acne scar treatment is an aesthetic, non-surgical treatment that revises the skin’s condition to correct uneven tone or texture caused by scarring.
+There are several treatments to choose from, but the best treatment for you is the one that addresses your specific type of scar and matches well with your skin type and tone.
 When we make our acne scar treatment recommendations, we consider every aspect of your skin so you can love the skin you’re in again.

 What Are Acne Scars?

 Acne scars are the marks left on your skin after acne has healed.
-Typically, scarring happens when the skin tries to heal inflammation caused by active acne before acne has gone away.
+Typically, scarring happens when the skin tries to heal inflammation caused by active acne before the acne has gone away.
 Collagen loss and tissue damage during the acne healing process contribute to scar formation.
 Scarring can also be caused by exposure to the sun, repeated acne in the same area, or skin habits like picking or popping pimples.

 Sometimes, your skin type is a huge factor in whether you will form a scar.
 If your skin is prone to burning in the sun or scarring, then you are more likely to form scars.
-Even genetic factors will determine how likely your skin will scar, since your genetics dictate the rate of your collagen growth and other regenerative properties about your skin.
+Even genetic factors will determine how likely your skin will scar since your genetics dictate the rate of your collagen growth and other regenerative properties of your skin.